StephenWeatherhead/MetaWeather.NET/README.md

 # MetaWeather.NET
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](/LICENSE.md)

 MetaWeather.NET is a .NET Standard client library for [MetaWeather](https://www.metaweather.com/) - a weather forecast API.
 The library is released under an MIT license.
 An example of how to use the library is below.
 More examples can be found in the test project.
-For more details about the API go to https://www.metaweather.com/api/
+For more details about the API, go to https://www.metaweather.com/api/

 ```csharp
 Location location;